You may think that one water filter is as good as another, but think again. The filter you buy on impulse may not be keeping your family safe.

 Better Water for the Future

-Filters aren’t perfect they can be expensive and energy intensive, and the filter cartridges are nearly impossible to recycle.
-But when you compare throwing away a couple cartridges to the billions of water bottles we toss each year, filters are a preferable option.
+Filters aren’t perfect they can be expensive and energy-intensive, and the filter cartridges are nearly impossible to recycle.
+But when you compare throwing away a couple of cartridges to the billions of water bottles we toss each year, filters are a preferable option.
 When it comes to ensuring better water for the future, here are the most important steps:

 First, we need to stop drinking bottled water.
 It’s not any safer than tap, and it wastes a mind-boggling number of resources (see below).

 Then, we need to ask companies to take back and recycle their cartridges.
 Besides using up resources, filter cartridges trap and hold contaminants.
 If the cartridges are not disposed of in a sealed landfill, those contaminants could end up right back in the environment.